SCW-Aberystwyth/2021-11-18-aberystwyth-online-python/index.md

   To learn more about the roles at the workshop (who will be doing what), refer to <a href="https://carpentries.org/workshop_faq/#what-are-the-roles-of-everyone-participating-in-a-workshop">our Workshop FAQ</a>.
 </p>

 <p id="who-can-attend">
     <strong>Who can attend?:</strong>
     This workshop is open to all Aberystwyth University Research Staff and Students.
+Please [contact the workshop organisers](#contact) if you wish to attend and are not a member of Aberystwyth University.
 </p>

 <hr/>